thejournals/thejournals-medium/2018/010 - Re-organizing myself for the nth time.md

-# Blog 011: Re-organizing myself for the nth time
+# Re-organizing myself for the nth time
 ## August 18, 2018

 Trying to focus on this write-up while sitting in this crowded Starbucks.
 Loud, chaotic, people laughing out loud embraces while eating a warm french toast.
 I can survive this place.
 White hot chocolate is my go-to drink during this cozy, cold and messy weather.